 Click to the shops!

 I have a deal with Amazon, B&H, Adorama and a number of other stores around the World.
-If you click through to them using one of my links and then buy something – anything at all! – they’ll share some of their profit with me as a commission.
+If you click through to them using one of my links and then buy something – anything at all, not just cameras! – they’ll share some of their profit with me as a commission.
 The prices are the same as when you visit the store direct, so it’s a win-win for both of us.
-So if you’re ever ordering anything at the stores below, please first click through to them via my links here and at the bottom of my reviews!
+So if you’re ever ordering anything at the stores below, please first click through to them via my links here or in my reviews!

 If you’re in Australia or New Zealand and shopping at DigitalRev.

 In Camera is a hardback photography book by Cameralabs Editor, Gordon Laing.
 It celebrates the art of JPEG photography with 100 of his travel images, all presented out-of-camera.
 No filter, no Photoshop, just pure photography!
 Each photo is accompanied by behind the scenes details, techniques and settings.
 Everything you need to shoot confidently in-camera!
 See my In Camera page for full details!

 No boring corporate logos on these T-Shirts!
 I asked Brighton artist Will Blood to design three unique T-Shirts for Cameralabs and partnered with Redbubble to get them printed and delivered around the World!
 Check out the official Cameralabs Merchandise!